Back to School | 2020-21

 Middle and high school supply lists will be provided to students by their teachers on the first day of school.
 We encourage parents to wait until after the first day of school before buying supplies, as each teacher has a specific list of supplies that students will need for their particular classes.

 Chromebook Devices and Insurance (Grades 6-12)

 In order to ensure students and parents are aware of all school and district policies and procedures regarding academics, attendance, behavior and activities, parents and students are encouraged to thoroughly review the student handbook for their school.
-Handbooks for 2020-21 school year will be available in July.
+Handbooks for 2020-21 can be found at www.baschools.org/studenthandbooks.

 Hard copies of the student handbook can be requested through your student's school site.

 Directory Info / District Photography and Video Opt-Out

 The Family Educational Rights and Privacy Act allows a district to designate certain student data as directory information.
 Broken Arrow Public Schools has designated “directory information” to include a student’s name, parents’ names, address and telephone listing, date and place of birth, class designation (i.e., first grade, tenth grade, etc.), extracurricular participation, achievement awards or honors, dates of attendance, weight and height, photograph, and the school or school district the student attended before he/she enrolled in Broken Arrow Public Schools.

 The district will continue to disclose student directory information for the purposes of printing student names in yearbooks, honor rolls, athletic programs, publications, social media, district website and/or videos unless modified by the written direction of the student’s parent/guardian or the eligible student (18 years and older).

 If a parent/guardian would like to exclude a student’s information under FERPA, which includes district photography and video, he/she must complete and submit a “Parental Authorization to Withhold Directory Information / Opt-Out” form at their child’s school site.